Garytoner/Asynchronous-Reinforcement-Learning/README.md

 Here, we use [`gym_maze`](https://https://github.com/MattChanTK/gym-maze) to provide an brief example on how to integrate **customed environment**

-1.To compile with the [Sample-Factory](https://github.com/alex-petrenko/sample-factory)， we create a new folder named maze,then we create maze_params.py、maze_utils.py、'__init__.py'under this folder.You can create maze_model.py and Readme if it is necessary.
+1. To compile with the [Sample-Factory](https://github.com/alex-petrenko/sample-factory)， we create a new folder named maze,then we create maze_params.py、maze_utils.py、'__init__.py'under this folder.You can create maze_model.py and Readme if it is necessary.

-2.To override default traing parameter, it is recommended to build a fucntion `maze_overridedefaults`in maze_params.py.
+2. To override default traing parameter, it is recommended to build a fucntion `maze_overridedefaults`in maze_params.py.

-3.To create maze environment, it is recommended to build a fucntion `make_maze_env` in maze_utils.py.
+3. To create maze environment, it is recommended to build a fucntion `make_maze_env` in maze_utils.py.

-4.To reregister maze environment. it is recommended to build a fucntion `maze_funcs` and add `'maze': maze_funcs,` in the function 'register_default_envs' in maze_utils.py
+4. To reregister maze environment. it is recommended to build a fucntion `maze_funcs` and add `'maze': maze_funcs,` in the function 'register_default_envs' in maze_utils.py

 In this Way,we also custom convolution environment MiniHack but we use `PixelFormatChwWrapper` to transform pixel format.